 Planning for only enough income to live to your supposed life expectancy will be enough for about half of retirees.
 However, the downside of living longer is increased exposure to other risks that we will continue to discuss throughout this article.

 Those who are managing their own retirement funds over a lifetime must perform a complicated balancing act.
 Being careful and restricting spending might needlessly affect your lifestyle – especially in early retirement when you are in the best shape you will be for your entire retirement.
 But spending too much does risk running out of money.
+In some cases, people may be eligible for a life settlement, to give them a bit more money to live on.
+If you want to find out if you qualify for this, you can click here.

 Death of a Spouse